 “She’s a really down-to-earth person,” Courtney said.
 “She’s also very nurturing, which is important since he’s still young.
 They both play the piano.
 She was definitely a perfect fit as his coach.”

 Mark Schremmer, staff writer, joined Land Line in 2015.
-An award-winning journalist and former sports editor at the Joplin Globe, he brings fresh ideas, solid reporting skills, and 16 years of journalism experience to our staff.
+An award-winning journalist and former assistant sports editor at The Joplin Globe, he brings fresh ideas, solid reporting skills, and 16 years of journalism experience to our staff.
 Mark is a graduate of Pittsburg State University, Pittsburg, Kan.